 We will apply safer recruitment best practice principles and sound employment practice in general and in doing so will deny opportunities for inappropriate recruitment or advancement.
 We will be alert to the possibility that persons may seek to gain positions within our school so as to unduly influence our schools character and ethos.
 We are aware that such persons seek to limit the opportunities for our pupils thereby rendering them vulnerable to extremist views and radicalisation as a consequence.

 Therefore, by adhering to safer recruitment best practice techniques and by ensuring that there is an ongoing culture of vigilance within our school and staff team we will minimise the opportunities for extremist views to prevail.

-The Governing Body of our school will support the ethos and values of our school and will support the school in tackling extremism and radicalisation.
+The Governing Board of our school will support the ethos and values of our school and will support the school in tackling extremism and radicalisation.

 In line with the provisions set out in the DfE guidance ‘Keeping Children Safe in Education, July 2015’ the governing body will challenge the school’s senior management team on the delivery of this policy and monitor its effectiveness.

 Governors will review this policy regularly prior to the start of a new academic year (on an annual basis) but may amend and adopt any amendments outside of this timeframe in accordance with any new legislation or guidance.

 The 2011 (updated 2013) Standards for Teachers (part two) states:

 A teacher is expected to demonstrate consistently high standards of personal and professional conduct.
 The following statements, define the behaviour and attitudes that set the required standard for conduct throughout a teacher’s career.
 Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school by:

 - Treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher’s professional position